heronyang/any-commit/README.md

 #Install and Run
-##Github Part
-1: copy `github.sh` to the local repo location

-2: Run the script in the background. `./github.sh &`
+1: Run the script './git-sync'.
+It will run in background.